Mission

 Chicago Dancemakers Forum was developed in 2003 as a demonstration project of the Chicago Community Trust’s “Excellence in Dance Initiative,” spearheaded by Sarah Solotaroff.
 It was designed in direct response to key findings which indicated that Chicago’s dancemakers needed multi-layered support to fulfill their potential.
 Bonnie Brooks, Asimina Chremos, and Peter Taub, leaders from three dance stakeholding institutions and incubators, Museum of Contemporary Art Chicago, The Dance Center of Columbia College Chicago, and Links Hall, formed a Consortium to lead the initiative.

-19 years later, Chicago Dancemakers Forum has granted over $1.28 million to Chicago’s aesthetically and culturally diverse dancemakers, primarily through its flagship Lab Artists program, which provides cash grants, artistic exchange, and tailored support for selected artists through an extended period of research and creation.
+21 years later, Chicago Dancemakers Forum has granted over $1.28 million to Chicago’s aesthetically and culturally diverse dancemakers, primarily through its flagship Lab Artists program, which provides cash grants, artistic exchange, and tailored support for selected artists through an extended period of research and creation.
 In 2015-17 Chicago Dancemakers Forum led the way with the New England Foundation for the Arts in bringing the Regional Dance Development Initiative to Chicago.
-In 2017 Chicago Dancemakers increased the number of Lab Artists from 4 to 6, and in 2020 grants to Lab Artists were increased from $15K to $20K.
+In 2017 Chicago Dancemakers increased the number of Lab Artists from 4 to 6, and in 2020 grants to Lab Artists were increased from $15K to $20K, increased again in 2022 to $25K.
 Since 2014, Chicago Dancemakers Forum has also offered public programs which build bridges across genres, identities, and geographies within the broader dance community and for the public, including workshops, public showings, and critical forums.

 Initially Chicago Dancemakers Forum was an unincorporated entity led and fiscally sponsored by its three founding Consortium organizations.
 In 2014 it incorporated as a 501(c)3 organization and engaged its first Executive Director.
 During this transitional time, Chicago Dancemakers Forum raised $1 million to fund artists grants and associated program costs for a multi-year period.
 The success of this campaign allowed time for Chicago Dancemakers Forum to strengthen its infrastructure for the long term.
 There is currently a staff of three, a Board of nine, and increased community commitment through its Consortium which now includes nine organizations.